 - Direct decode to/from pgm/ppm images for the test application.

-Soon this activitiy will be rolled into a 1.1 release.
-Post a message if you are interested.
+Soon these activities will be rolled into a 2.0 release.

 Users & Acknowledgements